tuxpoldo/service.fhemcinema/README.md

 Prerequisites
 -------------

+If you are using this addon with an Homematic CCU you need a system variable with a value list from 0 to 8.

-You need a working installation of FHEM and knowledge about the commands to send in order to get the desired results.
+For FHEM you need a working installation and knowledge about the commands to send in order to get the desired results.

 The addon communicates with FHEM using the telnet command line interface on port